 - Second Vehicle and a Buddy, Never attempt a trail alone unless your Superman and can pick up your vehicle after you are pinned under it and fly to the hospital.

-- Tow Strap or Chain, I recommend a strap, chains long enough to be useful are very heavy to haul in your vehicle.
+- Kinetic recovery rope or chain, I recommend a strap, chains long enough to be useful are very heavy to haul in your vehicle.
 Use a strap rated 4 times your vehicle GVW and a minimum of 30 feet long.

 - Axe or Chainsaw for clearing blocked trail only.
 You need a permit to cut wood in a National Forest.